Debunking the Randomness of Kickers in Fantasy Football

 As you can see from the past two seasons, the correlation between higher implied team totals and larger kicker output is solid.
 As I dug even deeper into this data, I found that the number of times a kicker scored 10+ fantasy points when their team’s implied total was 27 or higher was more than double the amount of when their predicted score was 26 or less.

 If you’re not into streaming your kicker and prefer just rolling with one throughout the season, here are a few pointers to up your odds of getting the most production out of them.

 First and foremost, wait to draft your kicker until the final round of the draft.
 With every pick in a fantasy football draft, there is an opportunity cost associated with that pick.
 In fantasy terms, opportunity cost is simply the value of players that you don’t draft, but you had the chance to take.
-Selecting a kicker before the last round, whether you are in a 16- or 18-round draft, has a potentially large opportunity cost attached to it.
+Selecting a kicker before the last round, whether you are in a 16, 18- or more-round draft, has a potentially large opportunity cost attached to it.

 Finding the Perfect Best-Ball Kicker

 Most of this information can also be used for those of you who play in redraft or seasonal leagues and do not want to stream from week to week.
 However, in best-ball formats, there is no roster manipulation after the draft, so this advice will live here in this section.